In this article:

 How you’ll get your referral

-You’ll get a referral letter through the post within 7 working days or sooner if it’s urgent.
+You’ll get a text message to access your referral letter within 7 working days or sooner if it’s urgent.
 The letter will explain what to do next.

 Out of hospital referrals